AWS Interview Questions and Answers

 8. What is CloudWatch?

-• CloudWatch is an AWS service such as EC2.
+CloudWatch is an AWS service similar to EC2.

 9. What is CloudFront?

-• These servers deliver web pages and web content to a user on the basis of the geographic locations of a user.
+These servers deliver web pages and web content to a user based on the basis of geographic location of the user.

 10. What are the storage classes available in Amazon S3?